tronprotocol/java-tron/shell.md

 sh start.sh --release --run
 ```

-Following file structure will be generated after executed the above command and the `FullNode.jar` will be started.
+Following file structure will be generated after executing the above command and the `FullNode.jar` will be started.

 ```
 ├── ...